datalayer/mcp-compose/README.md

 ## Project Structure

-When using MCP Server Composer, structure your project like this:
+When using MCP Compose, structure your project like this:

 ```
 my-project/